 The most important thing to know is that a perfect pineapple smells, well, like pineapple.
 Turn the pineapple upside down and smell the base of the pineapple.
 It should have a fresh, sweet smell.
 If the base of the fruit doesn't smell at all, then the fruit is most likely unripe.
 If it smells too sweet, like alcohol or vinegar, it's probably an overripe pineapple and it's started to ferment.

 Another good judge of ripeness is touch.
 You want it to be firm, but with a little bit of give.
 You don't want it to be soft and squishy.
 A pineapple at peak ripeness will be heavy, as compared to other pineapples of the same size.
 In other words, don't look for the biggest, heaviest pineapple, but rather one that's heavy for its size.

 Are Pineapples Ripe When Green?

 Finally, take a good look.
 A green pineapple isn't necessarily an unripe pineapple, but the fruit's rind shouldn't be entirely green.
-Look for a yellow color starting at the bottom of the fruit.
-We've never had much luck with the pluck a leaf method; it's better to choose the ones with healthy, green leaves instead.
+Look for a yellow color starting at the bottom of the pineapple.
+We've never had much luck with the pluck-a-leaf method; it's better to choose the ones with healthy, green leaves instead.